ombulabs/blog/_posts/2020-09-17-using-tettra.md

 When we thought of the knowledge base, it was important to us to connect it to our blog posts, as it contains a great deal of information on our procedures and how we use the tools we choose to use.

+One of our core values is "Open by Default" and both our [OmbuLabs blog](https://www.ombulabs.com/blog) and our [FastRuby.io blog](https://www.fastruby.io/blog) are open source projects in GitHub.
+You can check the [OmbuLabs Blog GitHub project here](https://github.com/ombulabs/blog/) and the [FastRuby.io Blog GitHub project here](https://github.com/fastruby/blog).

-In order to keep those synced, we created a custom integration via Tettra's API.
+Therefore, we wanted a way to sync the information in our blog with our knowledge base without having to remove anything from the blog.
+In order to do that, we built a custom integration via Tettra's API.
 This way, all the information available in our blog is also accessible from the knowledge base.

 ## Keeping the Knowledge Base Up to Date